-The color blocking and beautiful tinted colors in this example from The Stylish City are striking and very effective; the muted color palette paired with the blush and black create a modern and sophisticated feel.
-The layout is appealing and unique, like a newsletter and fashion editorial all in one, however the type still manages to pull central focus by being front and center, and on top of the image.
+The color blocking and beautiful gradient effective in this example from The Stylish City are incredibly striking.
+The muted color palette paired with the blush and black creates a modern and sophisticated feel.
+The layout is appealing and unique, like a newsletter and fashion editorial all in one.
+However, the type still manages to pull central focus by being front and center, and on top of the image.

-This example by Mika Osborn uses a fun and creative GIF that delivers one simple and clear message with a unique, surprising and memorable design.
+This email design by Mika Osborn uses a fun and creative GIF that delivers one simple and clear message with a unique, surprising, and memorable design.
 The message is perfectly delivered to its customers, encouraging them to follow the brand’s Pinterest and be inspired by more great images like this one.
-A neutral background and center position creates absolute focus on the gif, with the surrounding information perfectly placed to motivate to reader into action.
+A neutral background and center position immediately attracts the reader’s eye to the gif, with the surrounding information perfectly placed to motivate to reader into action.

 04. Keep it simple

 This email design by Apple employs great use of white space and a clear central focus on the product.
 The product is nicely displayed with pops of color to add interest and the information is perfectly aligned and carefully placed, with a vertical hierarchy for easy skimming.
 The use of different type sizes and grayscale colors let readers understand what’s important and what’s less important.
 This design is straight to the point with minimal elements and simple structure.

 Beautifully captured photographs are the central focus of this design by Artur, and they do not fail in tempting readers to take a second look.
 The white type manages to pop out next to the images and everything else in the design stays neatly in the background.
 The dark gray complements the colors of each image and gives the overall design a cool and modern look.